 Patients who do not achieve desired vision with glasses or soft contact lenses

 If you are interested in learning more, or think you would be a good candidate for Gas Permeable lenses, ask your doctor at your next appointment for more information.

 We are happy to offer a full optical boutique at our New Smyrna Beach and Edgewater locations.
 Now, you can receive your glasses prescription and pick out a new pair of eyeglasses and/or sunglasses at the same place you receive your advanced eye care services.

-We proudly offer specialty lenses and coatings.
-Blue blocking lenses are one example of our premium options available.
+Our newest technology in lenses, Blue blocking lenses, are one example of our premium options available.
 Blue blocking lenses offer superior durability and eliminates glare, providing the sharpest vision possible, while also reducing eye strain.
 Blue blocking technology is the latest technology available to protect your eyes outside and while viewing electronic devices.

 Living in Florida subjects us to high amounts of UV exposure.
 Volusia Eye Associates is proud to now offer prescription as well as non-prescription sunglasses at our optical boutique.
 Now, you can receive your sunglasses at the same place you receive your advanced eye care services.

 Volusia Eye has the perfect pair of sunglasses for your face, vision and lifestyle!
-We also offer a selection of sunglasses from top brand names like Costa del Mar, Ray Ban, Michael Kors, Kate Spade, Liz Claiborne, and more.
+We offer a selection of sunglasses from top brand names like Maui Jim, Wiley X, and more.
 Prescription sunglasses are a great way to ensure that you can see clearly, and also have the correct UV protection.
 In addition, polarized lenses are a popular choice for fishermen, surfers and beach goers to reduce glare when spending time on the water or relaxing on our bright sandy beaches.
 Come check out our optical boutique today!